antirez/lamernews/README.md

 * The hash field is the comment ID.
 * The hash value is a JSON representation of the "comment object".

-The comment object has many fields, like ctime (creation time), body, user_id, and so forth.
+The comment object has many fields, like `ctime` (creation time), `body`, `user_id`, and so forth.
 In order to render all the comments for a thread we simply do an HGETALL to fetch everything.
-Then we run the list of returned comments and build a graph of comments, calling a recursive function against it.
+Then we run the list of returned comments and build a graph of comments, calling a recursive function with this graph as input.

 Comments are never deleted, but just marked as deleted adding the "del" field with value 1 to the comment object.
 However when the thread is